mohithashok/Deep_Learning/README.md

 # Deep_Learning

 A repository for exploring and mastering Deep Learning.
-I intend to eventually develop AI systems that can help transform businesses.
+I hope to be a significant contributor in the journey towards Artificial General Intelligence.

 ### Prerequisites

-What things you need to install the software and how to install them:
+What packages you need to install and how to install them:
 - Tensorflow 2.0 : Can be installed using the command 'pip install tensorflow==2.0.0-beta1'
 - Jupyter Notebook, Numpy, Pandas, Matplotlib, Seaborn, etc; : Included in the Anaconda distribution of Python